Skip advert

 The ClearSight system is another handy addition for Defender drivers and comes with Mirror or Ground functions.
 The rear-view mirror can be used normally, but is also able to display a rear-facing camera feed when either rear passengers or a tall item in the boot is blocking your view through the rear window.
 The central touchscreen can be used to relay footage from the numerous cameras on the outside of the car, so you can see what's beneath and just in front of the vehicle – invaluable when off-roading.

-There’s no disguising that the Defender is a big 4x4.
-The three-door 90 model is 4,583mm long (including the spare wheel at the rear) and 2,008mm wide with the side mirrors folded-in.
-It stands 1,974mm tall, with the 110 version just a touch lower at 1,967mm.
 The five-door variant is unsurprisingly longer at 5,018mm, although overall width is the same as its smaller sibling.
-The even longer Defender 130, measures 5,358mm in length – more than 10cm longer than the flagship Range Rover luxury SUV and far longer than a Mercedes G-Class.
+The even longer Defender 130 measures 5,358mm in length – more than 10cm longer than the flagship Range Rover luxury SUV and far longer than a Mercedes G-Class.

-There’s plenty of room upfront in the cabin of every Defender, though rear cabin space varies depending on the model you get.
-There’s very little space in the rear of the Defender 90, and because it's only a three-door, access to the back seats isn’t the easiest.
-The front seats fold and slide forward, but the left gap isn’t the largest – plus, it feels like a mountain climbing expedition every time you have to haul yourself aboard.
+There’s plenty of room up front in the cabin of every Defender, although rear cabin space varies depending on the model you get.
+While overhead windows mean a lot of natural light, there’s very little space in the rear of the Defender 90, and because it's only a three-door, access to the back seats isn’t the easiest.
+The front seats fold and slide forward, but it feels like a mountain climbing expedition every time you have to haul yourself aboard.

 Advertisement - Article continues below